nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 These guiding principles may be made more explicit on the `.maint/HOW_WE_WORK.md` file.

-## 4. Release process and Scientific publication.
+## 4. Release Process and Scientific Publication.

 ### 4.1.
 Releases